thiscouldbejd/show-extension/README.md

-# show-extension
+# Show
-Chrome Extension for showing highlights in Google Slides
+Chrome Extension for quick and easy highlighting in Google Slides.

+Please see [website](https://educ.io/extensions/show) for futher details.